icy/bash-coding-style/README.md

 Use `set -e` if your script is being used for your own business.

 Be careful when shipping `set -e` script to the world.
 It can simply break a lot of games.
-And sometimes you will shoot yourself in your foot.
+And sometimes you will shoot yourself in the foot.

 Let's see